Demand

 Other

 The Other sector contains all energy use not represented in the previous sectors.
 It differs slightly per region and is usually small.
-The following items are usually included under the other sector:
+It for example includes energy use by the military.

 Export